adam-younes/calculator/README.md

 again, you'll be all set!

 LIMITATIONS:
 The program has a few limitations, as it is made completely from scratch...

+#### FIRST:
-    FIRST: The largest limitation by far is floating point imprecision.
+The largest limitation by far is floating point imprecision.
 This can be apparent when it comes to complex expressions in the general calculator functionality, but is most present when it comes to the integration functionality.
 The area under the curve will always be slightly inaccurate, although it will be very close to the actual answer.
 This was largely minimized through the use of (long double) Instead of (float) or (double), but it, unfortunately, cannot be counteracted.

+#### SECOND:
-    SECOND: The calculator functions as intended regardless of your terminal settings.
+The calculator functions as intended regardless of your terminal settings.
 However, there are inherent limitations when it comes to the use of ASCII as the display method.
 While this was intentionally done as a method of stylization, it still makes it so that the terminal must be at least as wide as the width of the graphing display.
 The default graphing display width is 200 characters, so as long as the font size of the terminal is small enough such that it can fit 200 characters in a row, there will be no problem.

+#### THIRD:
-    THIRD: There is one edge case in the parser that has eluded every debugging effort.
+There is one edge case in the parser that has eluded every debugging effort.
 For some unholy reason, the entire parser breaks if an expression starts with something in parentheses and is followed by anything. like (x)2, (23)x, or (23)+x.
 So just umm, don't do that.
 It's a feature.

-    FOURTH: Undefined/error handling.
+#### FOURTH:
 There is a very rudimentary error-handling system in place, however, this does not cover the integration between outputs that don't exist. so if, for instance, you are integrating under log(x), inputting a lower bound of anything less than or equal to 0 will end the program with a segmentation fault, this is because it is impossible to integrate between 0 and anything under log(x).
 This also applies to functions with holes and other functions with vertical asymptotes.

-Here's some information about the process of making the calculator!
+### Here's some information about the process of making the calculator!

 The calculator initially started with the vision of making a graphing calculator that runs in the terminal, with an ASCII display.
 This was initially inspired by other